bbauska/JS-Basics-Unlock/README.md

 -   WeakMap allows garbage collection for key-value pairs when keys are no longer referenced.

--   WeakSet allows the collection\'s values to be garbage-collected if they are not referenced elsewhere.
+-   WeakSet allows the collection&#39;s values to be garbage-collected if they are not referenced elsewhere.

 These structures are useful in situations where memory management is a